-There are no twin bedrooms, but extra beds and baby cots can be added to the Deluxe, Loft and Bartlett Suites, and children under 12 stay for free.
+There are no twin bedrooms, but extra beds and baby cots can be added to the Deluxe, Loft and Bartlett Apartments, and children under 12 stay for free.
 It's also in a great location for visiting family-friendly attractions (detailed below), including some of London's best museums.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Families of 3 (1 child, 2 parents) will be have enough space in a Deluxe Apartment.
 If there are 4 of you, you'll need a 2-Bedroom Loft Apartment.
 Families of 5 should book the 3-Bedroom Bartlett Apartment.
 All Apartments apart from the One-Bedroom Executives have a bathtub as well as as shower

 Available by arrangement; book in advance